wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     }
     ```

-1. Resolve the references for the following (or you can simply paste this in at the top of the file):
+1. Resolve the references in the `IncidentMapper.cs` and the `IncidentController.cs` file for the following namespaces `IncidentAPI`, `IncidentAPI.Models`, `DevCamp.WebApp.Utils` and `DevCamp.WebApp.ViewModels` (or you can simply paste this in to the top of each file:

     ```C#
     using DevCamp.WebApp.ViewModels;
+    using IncidentAPI;
     using IncidentAPI.Models;
+    using DevCamp.WebApp.Utils;
     ```

 1. Now let's add code to create an incident.
 Open the `Controllers\IncidentController.cs` file